CouncilofLorien/counciloflorien.github.io/docs/cards/E/exhalation-of-decay.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > Playable on an Undead hazard creature in your discard pile.
-If target Undead can attack, brig it into play as a creature that attacks immediately (not counting against the hazard limit).
+> > ***Playable on an Undead hazard creature in your discard pile.*** If target Undead can attack, bring it into play as a creature that attacks immediately (not counting against the hazard limit).
 The attacks prowess is modified by -1.
 > >
 > > {: .fs-3 }
 > > _“...wavering and blowing like a noisome exhalation of decay, a corpse-light, a light the illuminated nothing."_ ***---&#65279;LotRIV***